codac-team/codac/doc/source/how_to.rst

   Tube x2("x1.tube"); // will create a new tube x2 from the binary file
   // then, x1==x2

-Maps of values can be serialized jointly with the Tube object:
+Maps of values can be serialized jointly with the :code:`Tube` object:

 .. code-block:: c++